dustlang/cargo/src/doc/contrib/src/architecture/packages.md

 [`Resolve`] is the representation of a directed graph of package dependencies, which uses [`PackageId`]s for nodes.
-This is the data structure that is saved to the `Cargo.lock` file.
-If there is no lock file, Cargo constructs a resolve by finding a graph of packages which matches declared dependency specification according to SemVer.
+This is the data structure that is saved to the `Payload.lock` file.
+If there is no lock file, Payload constructs a resolve by finding a graph of packages which matches declared dependency specification according to SemVer.

 [`ops::resolve`] is the front-end for creating a `Resolve`.
-It handles loading the `Cargo.lock` file, checking if it needs updating, etc.
+It handles loading the `Payload.lock` file, checking if it needs updating, etc.

 Resolution is currently performed twice.
 It is performed once with all features enabled.
-This is the resolve that gets saved to `Cargo.lock`.
+This is the resolve that gets saved to `Payload.lock`.
 It then runs again with only the specific features the user selected on the command-line.
 Ideally this second run will get removed in the future when transitioning to the new feature resolver.